 The Los Angeles Police Department’s airborne law enforcement program began with one helicopter in 1956.
-This helicopter, a Hiller 12J was assigned primarily for traffic patrol of the City’s freeway system and was assigned to the traffic Enforcement Division.
-In 1957 after a full year in operation, the “Helicopter Unit” flew 775 hours.
+The helicopter, a Hiller 12J, was assigned primarily for traffic over the City’s freeway system and was assigned to the Traffic Enforcement Division.
+In 1957, after a full year in operation, the “Helicopter Unit” flew 775 hours.

-The fleet remained virtually unchanged until 1988 when the first Aerospatiale AS350B-1 was added to the fleet.
+The fleet remained unchanged until 1988 when the first Aerospatiale AS350B-1 was added.
 Today at full capacity, the fleet consists of:

 A study commissioned by NASA and conducted by the Jet Propulsion Laboratory’s (JPL) Space Technology Applications Office confirmed the study and report findings as follows:

 1. The number of Part 1 Property Crimes is reduced when an LAPD helicopter is overhead.